Diaphragm Muscle Exercise

 The diaphragm is the muscle that’s responsible for 80 percent of your breathing.
 The diaphragm muscle’s main function is to support breathing, which can help your body adjust to increases in intensity during your workout.
 Like your other muscles, you can do exercises to train your diaphragm muscle and boost your overall aerobic performance.

-you have to Sit comfortably in the chair, with your knees bend and your shoulders, head, and neck relaxed.
+you have to Sit comfortably in the chair, with your knees bent and your shoulders, head, and neck relaxed.
 Place your right hand on your upper chest and your left hand just below the rib cage.
 This will allow you to feel the diaphragm move as you breathe in.
 Inhale slowly through your nose so that your belly moves out against your hand.
 The hand on the chest should remain as still as possible.
 Tighten your abdominal muscles, so that your stomach moves back in, as you breathe out through pursed lips.
 The hand on the upper chest must remain as it is.

 The diaphragm is a muscle located at the base of the lungs that helps you breathe.
 When the diaphragm muscle is weak, it can cause problems with breathing and even lead to respiratory disorders.
 That’s why it is important to practice yoga poses that help to strengthen the diaphragm.